menu icon

 As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
 See privacy policy for more details.
 Thank you!

-This Elote Dip is full of the classic flavors of Mexican street corn.
+This elote Mexican corn dip is full of the classic flavors of Mexican street corn.
 Sweet corn, creamy cream cheese and tangy lime.
-You get a little zip from the jalapeños, tang from the cotija and freshness from the cilantro to create, IMHO, the best dip of summer!
+You get a little zip from the jalapeรฑos, tang from the cotija and freshness from the cilantro to create, IMHO, the best dip of summer!
 Serve it with some corn tortilla chips and you have a gluten free appetizer that is full of all of the best flavors and textures!
 It is truly the perfect summer appetizer!

-Elote dip in a cast iron skillet with chips.
+Elote corn dip in a cast iron skillet with chips.

 What is Elote?